HarieshMK/HarieshMK.github.io/_posts/2026-03-13-do-you-really-need-an-emergency-fund.md

 title: "Do You Really Need an Emergency Fund?"
 date: 2026-03-13
 categories: [beginners]
-folder_name: "The Unexciting Money Club"
+folder_name: "Just beginning?
+Click here!"
 ---

 Who needs an emergency fund?
 What is it?
 Why does every finance YouTuber shout about having 3 to 6 months of expenses saved away?